 What Does Being Past Due Mean?

 When an account is considered past due, that means the minimum required payment was not applied to the account as of the last payment due date.
 Your account technically becomes past due the moment after you miss the payment.
 Some credit card issuers immediately apply a late fee to your credit card.
 The account remains in the past due status until you make the required minimum payment to bring the account current.

 Once your account is past due, you can be charged a late fee, have your interest rate increased, or lose your ability to make purchases on your account.
 With a rewards credit card, you could lose all the rewards you've earned to date.
 A past due status can apply to any account that requires regular monthly payments that must be made by a specific date.

 What Happens When You're Past Due

 Even though your account can become past due the day you miss a payment, you will have time before it affects your credit rating.
 Your credit report won't show that your account is past due until your payment is 30 days late.
 Once the past due status is reported to the credit bureaus, that's when it will affect your credit score.
 Loans that haven't had a payment made on them in 90 days can be labeled as nonaccrual loans.
-The tardier you become, the more it hurts your credit score.
+The tardier you become on paying your debts, the more it hurts your credit score.

 At 180 days (or six months) past due, your credit card will be charged off.
 You won't have the option to catch up on the amount due balance and resume regular minimum payments.
 Instead, you'll only have the option to pay the balance in full.
 And, your credit card issuer may assign or sell the account to a collection agency for further collection.
 Charge offs are very damaging to a credit report, and you will want to remove it as soon as possible.

 Also, you may be charged a late fee each month that you're past due.
 Because these fees add up quickly, the longer you go past due, the more it will cost you to become current on your payments.
 After you're 60 days past due on your credit card account, your lender can increase your interest rate to the highest penalty rate.